 Add Facebook Pixel

-Adding your Facebook pixel to Shopify is also straightforward, as again Shopify have made it easy.
+Adding your Facebook pixel to Shopify is also straightforward, as again Shopify has made it easy.

 Just grab your Facebook Pixel ID and pop it in the field provided in Shopify admin.